tmaiello/herptest/README.md

 followed by its arguments.

-## Building this Package

-To build package:
-`python3 setup.py sdist bdist_wheel`

-To upload:
-`python3 -m twine upload dist/*`

-## Building & Running GUI
+## Building & Running Graphical Interface (`peng-gui`)

-To run the GUI from WSL2, VcXsrv should be running first, then run:
+To run the GUI from WSL2, VcXsrv should be running first.
-`python3 gui/gui.py`

 Some additional OS packages may be required: